CREATING THE WORLD’S QUIETEST SUPER-MIDSIZE CABIN

 With sound levels averaging 67 decibels, the Longitude cabin is as quiet as a luxury car on the highway.
 The quiet interior also complements other comfort features of the aircraft, from extra legroom and fully flat-laying seats, to lighting and interior design.

 “The goal was to make the Longitude cabin feel like your office or a conference room, not just an aircraft.”
 Mendoza said.
 “Sound plays a major role in in creating that type of environment.”

-Get a personalized aircraft comparison from a direct source
+Get a personalized direct operating cost estimate from a direct source